PowerDNS/pdns/pdns/dnsdistdist/docs/reference/actions.rst

   .. versionadded:: 1.7.0

   Forge a response with the specified SVC record data.
-If the list contains more than one class:`SVCRecordParameters` (generated via :func:`newSVCRecordParameters`) object, they are all returned, and should have different priorities.
+If the list contains more than one :class:`SVCRecordParameters` (generated via :func:`newSVCRecordParameters`) object, they are all returned, and should have different priorities.
   The hints provided in the SVC parameters, if any, will also be added as A/AAAA records in the additional section, using the target name present in the parameters as owner name if it's not empty (root) and the qname instead.

-  :param list of class:`SVCRecordParameters` svcParams: The record data to return
+  :param table svcParams: List of :class:`SVCRecordParameters` from which to generate the record data to return
   :param table options: A table with key: value pairs with options.

   Options: